e-h-dev/country-hotel/README.md

 #### Strategy Assesment

 - After tallying the two scores for each criteria item, I then calculated the average of all sixteen criteria.
-This is evident in the above image the resulting average was 8.235, the next step was to plot all sixten criteria in a graph, the graph is colour coded from red the most relavant acrros both scores, to green the least relavant.
-All criteria which scored eight or more, were close enough to the red zone to be considred relavent to be included in the make up of the website.
+This is evident in the above image the resulting average was 8.235, the next step was to plot all sixteen criteria in a graph, the graph is colour coded from red the most relavant across both scores, to green the least relavant.
+All criteria which scored eight or more, were close enough to the red zone, to be considred relavent to be included in the make up of the website.

 #### Strategy Graph